s0md3v/Entropy/README.md

         entropy = entropy - result * log(result, 2)
 ```
 For a better understanding take a look the source code.<br>
-But what shannon entropies does is that considers patterns too.<br>
+But what shannon entropies does is that considers patterns unlike the normal entropy.<br>
 Take a look at these three strings and their shannon entropies:
 ```
 String: s0md3v